Assistant Professor; Chancellor's Chair in Aboriginal Law and Policy

 - Nova Scotia, 2008

 I hail from the Listuguj Mi’gmaq First Nation located on the Gaspé Coast of Quebec, known as the Gespegewagi district of Mi’kma’ki.
-I speak English, French and a little Mi’gmaq (it is a life goal of mine to become more fluent).
-After nearly 10 years of a very rewarding practice in Aboriginal law, I decided to make the move to academia to continue my work for First Nations in a different way — through teaching, writing, and speaking about the issues facing Aboriginal peoples in Canada and how the law can be a tool for reconciliation and improving the lives of Indigenous peoples.
+I speak English, French and am becoming fluent Mi’gmaq (I have been taking weekly lessons since May 2018).
+After nearly 10 years of a very rewarding practice in Aboriginal law, I decided to make the move to academia to continue my work for First Nations in a different way — through teaching, writing, and speaking about the issues facing Indigenous peoples in Canada and how the law can be a tool for reconciliation and improving the lives of Indigenous peoples.

 - Constitutional Law (LAWS 2062)